zlzhang1124/dysarthria_severity/README.md

-## This is the source code for the article ''***Automatic Assessment of Dysarthria Severity in Wilson’s Disease Based on Acoustic Measures***''.
+## This is the source code for the article ''***Predicting Dysarthria Severity in Wilson's Disease using Computerized Acoustic Measures and Machine Learning***''.

 The code is coming soon...